No-Knead Honey Oat Artisan Bread

 Could I sub oat flour instead of 1C rolled oats?
 And if I did would it be the same quantity?

-Thank you so much London!
+1. Thank you so much London!
 As a general rule, when substituting oat flour for other flours (or in this case, oats) it is best to do so by weight rather than volume because oat flours are lighter.
-In this recipe, you would still have a 3:1 ratio of all-purpose or bread flour to oat flour, which should give you a good result without the loaf being either too dense or moist.
-Hope you give it a try and please keep me posted!
-K
+In this case, substituting 100 grams oat flour for the oats should still give you a good result without the loaf being either too dense or moist.
+Keep me posted!

 Your email address will not be published.
 Required fields are marked *